Australian gold rushes: September 1851: Bendigo, Victoria

 This acknowledgement is not shared by contemporaneous historians such as Robert Coupe who wrote in his book Australia's Gold Rushes, first published in 2000, that "there are several accounts of the first finds in the Bendigo area".
-Also, as stated by local Bendigo historian Rita Hull: "For decades many historians (Note: "Many historians" cannot be substantiated.
-It is difficult to find a historian who has written that gold was first found at Bendigo by Mrs Margaret Kennedy and Mrs Julia Farrell.) have made the bold statement that Margaret Kennedy and her friend Julia Farrell were the first to find gold at Bendigo Creek, but on what grounds do they make this statement?".
-(Note: In this book Rita Hull unfortunately documents the wrong Patrick Farrell (c.
-1826–1904) and the wrong Mrs Julia Farrell (1831–1916).
-She documents a Mrs Julia Farrell nee Abel who died in 1916, her husband who died in 1904, who married in Melbourne in 1848, and who had 7 children between 1856 and 1866.
-Evidence before the 1890 Select Committee was that the Mrs Julia Farrell who panned for gold with Mrs Margaret Kennedy died before 1890.
-In fact she died before 1870 when her widowed husband Patrick Peter Farrell, cooper, married a Margaret Dixon at Ballarat (Victorian Mariage Registration: 1870, Patrick Peter Farrell, #3920 – it is also of interest that a Margaret Kennedy was a witness to this wedding, possibly Mrs. Margaret Kennedy who at that time was living at Buninyong near Ballarat.).
-There is also no evidence that Patrick Peter Farrell, the cooper at Ravenswood Station in 1851, ever had children.
-The incorrect Mrs Julia Farrell is found living with her husband, the incorrect Patrick Farrell, pensioner, in the 1903 electoral roll at 48 Harmsworth St, Collingwood, while at the same time the correct Patrick Peter Farrell (c.
+Also, as stated by local Bendigo historian Rita Hull: "For decades many historians (Note: BENDIGO: "Many historians" cannot be substantiated.
+It is difficult to find a historian who has written that gold was first found at Bendigo by Mrs Margaret Kennedy and Mrs Farrell.) have made the bold statement that Margaret Kennedy and her friend Julia Farrell (Note: BENDIGO: The first person to document Mrs Farrell with the first name of Julia was Rita Hull in her 2011 book.) were the first to find gold at Bendigo Creek, but on what grounds do they make this statement?".
+(Note: BENDIGO: In this book Rita Hull unfortunately documents the wrong Patrick Farrell (c.
+1826–1904) and the wrong Mrs Farrell.
+She documents a Mrs Julia Farrell nee Abel (1831-1916) who died in 1916, her husband who died in 1904, who married in Melbourne in 1848, and who had 7 children between 1856 and 1866.
+The incorrect Mrs Farrell (Mrs Julia Farrell) is found living with her husband, the incorrect Patrick Farrell, pensioner, in the 1903 electoral roll at 48 Harmsworth St, Collingwood, while at the same time the correct Patrick Peter Farrell (c.
 1830–1905), pensioner, is shown living at 21 Wood [sic – it should read Hood] St, Collingwood.
-In the 1905 electoral roll, the wrong Julia Farrell was still living at 48 Harmsworth St (with her deceased husband also listed, as his name had not yet been removed from the electoral roll), while Patrick Pater Farrell had moved to 34 Vere Street, Collingwood, where he is also recorded on the 1905 Victorian Directory as Patrick P. Farrell.
-(In 1890, Patrick Peter Farrell, a cooper, gave his address to the 1890 Select Committee as 544 Canning St, Carlton; on 7 November 1892, he was recorded in the Victorian Rate Book as Patrick P. Farrell, also a cooper, at 22 Hood St, Collingwood in a house owned by a Henry Farrell; in 1893, the Victorian Directory records him as Patrick P. Farrell next door at 21 Hood St, while the 1899 Victorian Referendum records him as a cooper at 21 Hood St.) Further evidence that the incorrect couple were researched is found in Rita Hull's book at page 19.
-Here she writes about the Julia and Patrick Farrell that she researched living with their daughter at Eaglehawk, near Bendigo, in 1879 and 1884 and having been admitted to Bendigo Goldfields Hospital: Julia Farrell in 1879, and Patrick Farrell in 1884.
+In the 1905 electoral roll, the wrong Mrs Farrell (Mrs Julia Farrell) was still living at 48 Harmsworth St (with her deceased husband also listed, as his name had not yet been removed from the electoral roll), while the correct Patrick Pater Farrell had moved to 34 Vere Street, Collingwood, where he is also recorded on the 1905 Victorian Directory as Patrick P. Farrell.
+(In 1890, Patrick Peter Farrell, a cooper, gave his address to the 1890 Select Committee as 544 Canning St, Carlton; on 7 November 1892, he was recorded in the Victorian Rate Book as Patrick P. Farrell, also a cooper, at 22 Hood St, Collingwood in a house owned by himself; in 1893, the Victorian Directory records him as Patrick P. Farrell next door at 21 Hood St, while the 1899 Victorian Referendum records him as a cooper at 21 Hood St.) Further evidence that the incorrect couple were researched is found in Rita Hull's book at page 19.
+Here she writes about the Patrick and Julia Farrell that she researched living with their daughter at Eaglehawk, near Bendigo, in 1879 and 1884 and having been admitted to Bendigo Goldfields Hospital: Julia Farrell in 1879, and Patrick Farrell in 1884.
 The admission record for this Patrick Farrell on 5 November 1884 lists his occupation as drover, not cooper.
 The correct man, Patrick Peter Farrell, is stated to be a cooper in 1851, in 1890 at the Select Committee, on 7 November 1892 Victorian Rate Book, and on the 1899 Victorian Referendum.
 The only time his occupation is shown as anything but a cooper was after he retired when on the 1903 and 1905 electoral rolls he is shown as a pensioner.
 He was never a drover.
-The death certificate for Patrick Peter Farrell provides very little detail about his life apart from the fact that he was born in Ireland, and none about his wife Julia.
-No documentary evidence has been found about his wife, Mrs Julia Farrell (c.
-1830–bef.
-1870), apart from that in relation to the 1890 Select Committee.
-Her death was not recorded.
-As no marriage was recorded in Australia for Patrick Peter Farrell to Julia, they may have married in Ireland.)
+The death certificate for Patrick Peter Farrell provides very little detail about his life apart from the fact that he was born in Ireland, and none about his wife.
+No documentary evidence has been found about his wife, Mrs Farrell, apart from that in relation to the 1890 Select Committee.
+Her death was not recorded.)